Why does Microsoft want to buy Activision Blizzard and will the deal go ahead?

 All told, Activision will have little incentive to pursue a similar deal with Nintendo, should the merger fall apart.

-Who owns Activision?
+Who owns Activision Blizzard?

 As of now, Activision Blizzard is still an independent, publicly traded company owned by its shareholders.
-A mixture of financial conglomerates and asset managers currently hold stakes in the gaming giant, including Warren Buffet’s Berkshire Hathaway, Vanguard Group, FMR LLC, and Blackrock.
+A mixture of financial conglomerates and asset managers hold stakes in the gaming giant, including Warren Buffett’s Berkshire Hathaway, Vanguard Group, FMR LLC and BlackRock.

 The US-based video game firm was established in 2008 following the merger of Activision and Vivendi Games.
 The latter was the games division of French media conglomerate Vivendi, which owned Blizzard Entertainment and its blockbuster multiplayer game World of Warcraft.

 Activision traces its roots back to 1979, when it was founded by a group of former Atari developers.
-Originally called Computer Arts, Inc., the team later changed the company’s name to a portmanteau of “active” and “television”.
+Originally called Computer Arts, Inc, the team changed the company’s name to a portmanteau of “active” and “television”.
 Thus, Activision was born.

 Activision Blizzard CEO Bobby Kotick took the reins in 1991 after purchasing a company stake the previous year.
 Kotick orchestrated the merger with Vivendi Games in the 2000s, which led to the formation of Activision Blizzard, and made him the company’s first CEO.